spineo/scorecard/index.md

 ## Public Facing Interface

 * A home page that displays the grocery stores in order of aggregate ranking (i.e., highest to lowest)
-* Detailed pages with rankings across categories (see below) and comments that can be accessed by clicking on the grocery store names.
+* Detailed pages with rankings across categories (see below), optional comments, and date last updated that can be accessed by clicking on the grocery store names.
 * A search field (TBD)
+* A feedback link (form or email)
 * A link to the Admin Interface

 ## Private Admin Interface

 * A login form for approved users.
-* An update form that will be used to submit a new ranking or update an existing one.
+* Add/Update forms that will be used to submit a new ranking or update an existing one.
+* Ability to remove a store from the list.
 * Management of user accounts.

 ## Example Ranking Factors*